gbif/data-products/SQL_for_statistics/read_me-index.md

+## These SQL queries produce the yearly/monthly numbers that publishers most often demand.
+This also covers what goes into the Monthly Statistics ##

 Unless stated *otherwise* all SQL declarations are for the Postgres registry database and use standard Postgres SQL.

 * user download SQL (Registry Postgres)